HyunA announces the end of her six-year relationship with DAWN

 Yesterday (November 30), HyunA took to her personal Instagram page to write a brief post announcing that she and DAWN have parted ways as a couple.
 “We broke up.
 We decided to remain as good friends and colleagues from now on,” the ‘Nabillera’ singer wrote in her vague post, as translated by Soompi.
 “Thank you always for your support and for looking over us fondly.”

+A day after HyunA broke the news (December 1), DAWN followed suit by similarly posting a brief letter on his own Instagram page addressing the break-up.
+“Hello, I’m DAWN.
+I won’t talk too much about this.
+Even after we broke up, she’s just as precious to me,” he wrote, referring to HyunA albeit never mentioning her name.
+“She’s the most sincere and coolest person I’ve ever met, and she’s the artist I will continue to love the most.”

-Neither HyunA nor DAWN have shared more information regarding the circumstances behind their decision to call it quits at the time of publication.
-However, DAWN was eventually spotted giving HyunA’s announcement post a like.
+“Please don’t live like this and spend your precious time in good places,” DAWN concluded.
+Neither HyunA nor DAWN have shared further information regarding the circumstances behind their decision to call their romance quits at the time of publication.

 HyunA and DAWN began dating sometime in 2016 while both singers were labelmates under CUBE Entertainment, however only publicly announced their romance in 2018.
 Following the announcement of their relationship in the public sphere, the pair subsequently left CUBE Entertainment in favour of their relationship.